uid/gitstream-exercises/README.md

 ### `conf.js` template

 The following is a minimal template for the `conf.js` file.
+More properties can exist for a given key, but these are the ones that are required.

 ```js
 'use strict'